abulseed/facebook-vids/backend/README.md

 ### Note

-Please note that total count of views is not included, due to access limitation on the video insights edge.
+Please note that total count of views is not included, due to access limitations on the video insights edge.

 ## Run the application